Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 Tablets

 This is a terrific deal if you need a professional pressure-sensitive tablet that doubles as a laptop.
 The configuration has an i7-7500U, 4K screen (not the color-accurate one), 8GB RAM and a 256GB SSD, but it also has a workstation-class Nvidia Quadro M620.
-There's a $799-after-discount version, too, but given how much you're already saving, splurge for the extra 128GB of storage.
+Note that not all configurations are available; the $799-after-discount version appears to have been discontinued.

 Amazon Fire HD 10 Kids Edition tablet for $150 ($50 off)